birkir/prime/README.md

 - 🔑 Resource and user access control
 - 📆 Plan and schedule releases
 - ... and many more

+See the [feature comparison](https://birkir.github.io/prime/#/features) to Prismic, Contentful and Strapi.

 ## Screenshots